-In their first concert of the academic year, Voces Inauditae presents a programme of new and old works, including pieces by Peter Warlock, Joanna Ward, Hubert Parry, Emma-Ruth Richards, and more.
+In their first concert of the academic year, Voces Inauditae presented a programme of new and old works, including pieces by Peter Warlock, Joanna Ward, Hubert Parry, Emma-Ruth Richards, and more.
 All works are themed with the idea of calmness in times of struggle, as felt in the embrace of one’s earthly and divine mother or father.
-With brand new commissions alongside old favourites, this concert is the perfect way to remember the feeling of comfort in the trying time our world faces today.

 For our anniversary concert this past April, Voces Inauditae performed a European themed concert, drawing on 20th century composers from all corners of Europe, including Romania, Croatia, Bulgaria, France, Italy, Norway, and more.
 The concert especially featured works by Lili Boulanger, a titan of 20th century composition, particularly with regards to choral works.
 The choir and orchestra will performed two of her larger works, Psaume 24 and 129, as well as a smaller work, “Hymne au Soleil.”